-Un Unit Title L2B3 Understand Sales Targets Lev Level Cre Credit Value Gu ided Learning Hours 10 Lea Learning Outcomes ssment Criteria 1.
-Understand the purpose of 1.1 Outline why sales targets are important for organisations sales targets in an 1.2 Describe the potential consequences of not meeting sales organisation targets for individuals and organisations 2.
-Understand how sales 2.1 Outline how sales targets are set and agreed targets are monitored and 2.2 List the types of information that is used to set sales targets managed 2.3 Describe why it is important to monitor actual sales against sales targets 2.4 Identify the factors that may cause variances to sales targets 2.5 Outline actions that can be implemented to rectify negative variances in sales
+Unit Title L2B3 Understand Sales Targets

+Unit Ofqual ref.no.
+L/651/0451

+Level 2 2

+Credit Value 2

+Gu Guided Learning Hours

+Learning Outcomes Asses ssment Criteria

+1. Understand the purpose of 1.1 Outline why sales targets are important for organisations

+sales targets in an 1.2 Describe the potential consequences of not meeting sales

+organisation targets for individuals and organisations

+2. Understand how sales 2.1 Outline how sales targets are set and agreed

+targets are monitored and 2.2 List the types of information that is used to set sales targets

+managed 2.3 Describe why it is important to monitor actual sales against

+sales targets

+2.4 Identify the factors that may cause variances to sales

+targets

+2.5 Outline actions that can be implemented to rectify negative

+variances in sales

 Addition nal Information Unit purpose and aims To enable learners to understand the purpose of sales targets in an organisation.
-They will also develop their knowledge of how sales targets are monitored and managed. betweer of the relationship on the unit and iceship standards Not linked to an apprenticeship standard.
-Ofqual s n of the unit within the subject/sector ation system 15.4 - Marketing and Sales Indicativ ve Content 1. cover costs, to sustainability of The potential drop in share of the potential of the poten rtant to set sales targets, e.g., to meet revenue requirements to generate shareholder profit, for investment, growth and etc. consequences of not meeting sales targets for the organisation, e.g., price, sales team redundancies, consequences of not meeting sales targets for the individual sales e.g., reduced motivation, less organisational engagement, job loss 2.
-The links betw The information growth, sales to climate, seaso The reasons it targets, e.g., to the reasons it targets. gets are set and agreed, including the processes and people involved been sales targets and organisational budgets on used to set sales targets, e.g., historical sales figures, expected force distribution and size, territory size, product range, economic mal factors etc. is important to monitor performance (actual sales) against sales or identify shortfalls to allow time to take action to improve delay planned projects, adjust spending etc.
+They will also develop their knowledge of how sales targets are monitored and managed.
+Details of the relationship between the unit and apprenticeship standards Not linked to an apprenticeship standard.
+Location of the unit within the Ofqual subject/sector classification system 15.4 - Marketing and Sales Indicativ ve Content 1.
+Why it is important to set sales targets, e.g., to meet revenue requirements to cover costs, to generate shareholder profit, for investment, growth and sustainability etc. The potential consequences of not meeting sales targets for the organisation, e.g. drop in share price, sales team redundancies, The potential consequences of not meeting sales targets for the individual sales professionals, e.g., reduced motivation, less organisational engagement, job loss etc. 2.
+The links betw The information growth, sales climate, season The reasons it targets, e.g., to performance, The links between sales targets and organisational budgets The information used to set sales targets, e.g., historical sales figures, expected growth, sales force distribution and size, territory size, product range, economic climate, seasonal factors etc.

-- How to monitor performance against sales targets - The range of factors that can cause negative and positive variances, e.g., product and service issues, poorly skilled sales professionals, inexperienced sale professionals, economic recessions, lack of targeted marketing activity, lack of sales support resources, organisational reputation, unrealistic target setting etc. - How to rectify negative variances using short and long term approaches, e.g., product/service promotions, sales incentives schemes, sales training, coaching, mentoring, marketing support, revisions to pricing structure, revisions to product/service offer, changes to payment terms, market research etc.
+- The range of factors that can cause negative and positive variances, e.g., product and service issues, poorly skilled sales professionals, inexperienced sale professionals, economic recessions, lack of targeted marketing activity, lack of sales support resources, organisational reputation, unrealistic target setting etc. - How to rectify negative variances using short and long term approaches, e.g., product/service promotions, sales incentives schemes, sales training, coaching, mentoring, marketing support, revisions to pricing structure, revisions to product/service offer, changes to payment terms, market research etc.